 According to Wikipedia Donyale Luna was 5-11, flat-chested and X-ray skinny.
 Her legs were as stilt-like as a Giacometti sculpture, her fingers extended and spidery.
-She had caramel-colored skin, almond-shaped eyes, full lips and an oval-shaped face, which, in certain poses, portrayed an owlish surprise, as if she'd just been pinched from behind.
+She had caramel-colored skin, almond-shaped eyes, full lips and an oval-shaped face, which, in certain poses, retained an owlish surprise, as if she'd just been pinched from behind.

 London's Telegraph reported that Luna wrote a friend, 'New York is a dream… a man danced me down Fifth Avenue, and all up and down Broadway men were eyeing and whistling at me, and so many other unbelievable things.
 I'm really getting the works from head to toe by Harper's Bazaar's best!
 As soon as possible I'll send you a picture of the new me.
 I'll be on top of the world if it takes every breath I have, every muscle of my skinny body.
 I feel it, I know it.
 I'll be some kind of star real soon.
 Real soon."

-In the city of BLOW-UP she became a star for David Bailey, William Klein, Helmut Newton, William Claxton, and Dali.
+She was a star for David Bailey, William Klein, Helmut Newton, William Claxton, and Dali.

 "She had no tits, but lots of presence," quipped her model friend Pat Cleveland in the Telegram article.
 "We'd walk down the street and men's mouths would drop open in awe.
 When we walked into restaurants people would stop eating and stand up and applaud.
 She was like a mirage, or some kind of fantasy."